Lindsay Cooper: Henry Cow

 In late 1973, Henry Cow asked Cooper to join them as a replacement for Geoff Leigh (tenor sax and flute) who had recently left.
 Her classical training interested the group as they were continually looking for new musical directions.
-In spite of just having had all four wisdom teeth extracted, she immediately joined the band in the studio to record their second album Unrest (1974).
+In spite of having just had all four wisdom teeth extracted, she immediately joined the band in the studio to record their second album Unrest (1974).
 However, following their European tour supporting Captain Beefheart, the group reorganized themselves and asked Cooper to leave, performing as a quartet on their Scandinavian tour of September 1974.
 But she still continued to guest on their albums and by February 1975 she rejoined the group again and remained a permanent member until they split up in 1978.

-From 1977, Cooper became one of Henry Cow's principal composers and contributed a number of compositions to their repertoire, including half of their final album, Western Culture (1978).
+In 1977, Cooper became one of Henry Cow's principal composers and contributed a number of compositions to their repertoire, including half of their final album, Western Culture (1978).
 The nature of the group enabled her to expand her musical horizons and experiment with new ideas.
 She also started playing soprano saxophone and piano during this period and began exploring improvisation techniques.
 Henry Cow toured Europe extensively, exposing Cooper to a variety of musical styles and musicians, all contributing to the development of her musical career.